UVRI-BCB/Metagenomics/docs/index.md

 for f in `ls *.krona`; do b=$(basename $f '.krona'); echo $b; ktImportText $f -o ${b}.krona.html ; done
 ```

-## **Reference based mapping**

-At this point, we have clean reads and we are ready to map the reads onto reference genomes of interest using `bowtie2`.
+## **Mapping mNGS data onto reference genomes**

+After inspecting the Kraken2 output, we hand pick taxa of interest e.g viruses, bacteria e.t.c.
+We then download corresponding reference genomes (we usually download reference sequences of the genus to which a particular pathogen of interest belongs).
+We use two tools for this purpose; `bowtie2` and `tanoti`.

+#### Mapping mNGS data onto reference genomes using Bowtie2

 ```
 #!/bin/bash